junaidcodingmaster/DevTheme/Cursors/WinMac/README.md

 ![Preview of Cursor](previewByJunaid.png)

-This Cursor is as dark.
+This Cursor is as made for dark theme.